robertharman2/PricingPanel/README.md

 # PricingPanel
-Pricing Panel project usning HTML and CSS/Flexbox
+Pricing Panel project using HTML and CSS/Flexbox